 This delicate balance between too little calcium in your blood and hypercalcemia can be disrupted by a variety of factors.
 Hypercalcemia is caused by:

-Overactive parathyroid glands.
-The most common cause of hypercalcemia, overactive parathyroid glands (hyperparathyroidism) can stem from a small, noncancerous (benign) tumor or enlargement of one or more of the four parathyroid glands.
+Overactive parathyroid glands (hyperparathyroidism).
+This most common cause of hypercalcemia can stem from a small, noncancerous (benign) tumor or enlargement of one or more of the four parathyroid glands.

 Cancer.
-Lung cancer and breast cancer, as well as some cancers of the blood, can increase your risk of hypercalcemia.
+Lung cancer and breast cancer, as well as some blood cancers, can increase your risk of hypercalcemia.
 Spread of cancer (metastasis) to your bones also increases your risk.

 Other diseases.
 Certain diseases, such as tuberculosis and sarcoidosis, can raise blood levels of vitamin D, which stimulates your digestive tract to absorb more calcium.

 Hereditary factors.
 A rare genetic disorder known as familial hypocalciuric hypercalcemia causes an increase of calcium in your blood because of faulty calcium receptors in your body.
 This condition doesn't cause symptoms or complications of hypercalcemia.